jcarouth/carouth.com/source/pgp/index.markdown

   * The UIDs you want me to sign.
 It's preferable if at least your primary UID matches your legal name as printed on your photographic ID.
 I will only sign UIDs you ask me to sign.
 3. If you are also willing to sign my key, I will bring the appropirate documents to comply with this policy.
 4. I will verify the printed fingerprint in your presence.
 5. Upon returning home I will retrieve your key from a public keyserver and verify it matches the fingerprint given to me by you.
-(Please have your key available via [http://pgp.mit.edu](http://pgp.mit.edu))
+(Please have your key available on the SKS keyservers if possible.)
 6. I will sign each UID request and encrypt it to your key, sending only the signature on each UID to the corresponding email address.

 Note that I do reserve the right to not sign your key if I am still unsure about your identity.
 This should be rare, but I will tell you whether you should be able to expect a signed key after we meet.